 Computational cognitive modeling, computational social science

-Bill Kennedy is a Research Assistant Professor in the Center for Social Complexity.
-The Center is part of the Krasnow Institute for Advanced Study at George Mason University in Fairfax, Virginia.
+Bill Kennedy is a Term Associate Professor in the Center for Social Complexity and the Department of Computational and Data Science at George Mason University in Fairfax, Virginia.
 He is a retired Navy Captain (30 years of service in submarines and the Naval Reserve) and a retired civil servant (25+ years with the Nuclear Regulatory Commission and the Department of Energy).
 He joined the Center for Social Complexity in 2008 after a post-doctoral fellowship at the Naval Research Laboratory sponsored by the National Academy of Science.

 Dr. Kennedy is a member of Sigma Xi, the American Association for the Advancement of Science (AAAS), and has been a member of the Association for Computing Machinery (ACM) and a life member of Institute of Electrical and Electronics Engineers.
 His research interests include: integrating computational cognitive modeling and computational social science; cognitive plausibility; and autonomy.

-Dr. Kennedy is the PI for a 3 year project to characterize the reaction of the population of a mega-city.
+Dr. Kennedy is the PI for a 5-year project to characterize the reaction of the population of a mega-city.
 The project started in the summer of 2016 and is sponsored by the Defense Threat Reduction Agency (DTRA) at a rate of approximately $150K per year.
-The project is supporting a CO-PI, Dr. Andrew Crooks, and has supported three graduate research assistants.
+The project is supporting a CO-PI, Dr. Andrew Crooks, and has supported four graduate research assistants.

 CSS-635, Cognitive Foundations of Computational Social Science (Spring semester most years)

-PSYC-768, Computational Cognitive Modeling (Spring ever few years)
+PSYC-768, Computational Cognitive Modeling (Spring every 3-4 years)

 Dr. Kennedy holds a B.S. in mathematics from the U.S. Naval Academy (1972, “Beat Army”), and M.S. from the Naval PostGraduate School (1973), and a Ph.D. in information technology from George Mason University (2003).